openturns/openturns/python/doc/developer_guide/validation/optimal_lhs/optimal_lhs.rst

 Simulated annealing results
 ```````````````````````````

-Using the :class:`otlhs.SimulatedAnnealingLHS` class, tests are implemented and results are summuarized here:
+Using the :class:`~openturns.SimulatedAnnealingLHS` class, tests are implemented and results are summuarized here:
 These are compared to those produced by DiceDesign R package in terms of criteria and CPU time:

 ======== =========================== =============== ============== =============== ==============